jatin-sw/TryFileNameLimit/README.md

 # TryFileNameLimit
- Try to restrict check-in of files with name length greater than max using Powershell
+ Try to restrict check-in of files with name length greater than max using Powershell.
+The script is included in the file 1.ps1, which is a copy of the file LimitFileNameLengthTo5.ps1 I included in the .git/hooks folder.
+I included the command pwsh .git/hooks/LimitFileNameLengthTo5.ps1 in the pre-commit file in the hooks folder.
+After a few unsuccessful tests, the script works fine and commits for file names including extensions are not allowed if greater than 5.